Bangalore Fort

-Bangalore Fort began in 1537 as a mud fort.
-The builder was Kempe Gowda I, a vassal of the Vijaynagar Empire and the founder of Bangalore.
-King Hyder Ali in 1761 replaced the mud fort with a stone fort and it was further improved by his son King Tipu Sultan in the late 18th century.
-Though damaged during an Anglo-Mysore war in 1791, it still remains a good example of 18th-century military fortification.
-The army of the British East India Company, led by Lord Cornwallis on 21 March 1791 captured the fort in the siege of Bangalore during the Third Mysore War (1790–1792).
-At the time the fort was a stronghold for King Tipu Sultan.
+Bangalore Fort began construction in 1537 as a mud fort.
+The builder was Kempe Gowda I, a vassal of the Vijayanagara Empire and the founder of Bangalore.
+The then Sultan of Mysore Hyder Ali in 1761 replaced the mud fort with a stone fort and it was further improved by his son, Tipu Sultan in the late 18th century.
+Though damaged during the Anglo-Mysore war in 1791, it still remains a good example of 18th-century military fortification.
+The army of the British East India Company, led by Lord Cornwallis on 21 March 1791 captured the fort in the Siege of Bangalore during the Third Mysore War (1790–1792).
+At the time the fort was a stronghold for Tipu Sultan.
 Today, the fort's Delhi gate, on Krishnarajendra Road, and two bastions are the primary remains of the fort.
 A marble plaque commemorates the spot where the British breached the fort's wall, leading to its capture.
-The old fort area also includes King Tipu Sultan's Summer Palace, and his armoury.
+The old fort area also includes Tipu Sultan's Summer Palace, and his armoury.
 The fort provided the setting for the treasure hunt in the book Riddle of the Seventh Stone.